maxsw02/lammps/doc/src/Developer_utils.rst

    of a dense, symmetric, real matrix.

 #.
 The "PEigenDense" class only calculates the principal eigenvalue
-   (i.e. the largest or smallest eigenvalue), and its corresponding eigenvector.
+   (ie. the largest or smallest eigenvalue), and its corresponding eigenvector.
 However it is much more efficient than "Jacobi" when applied to large matrices (larger than 13x13).
 PEigenDense also can understand complex-valued Hermitian matrices.